iamwpj/fly-safe-chain/README.md

 This is built on a Hardhat framework and configured to run in a Visual Studio Code devcontainer.
 You should be set by simply pulling the repository and running it in the devcontainer.

+* To compile contracts in the container: `hardhat compile`
+* To start a node in the container: `hardhat node` -- the scripts, etc. are configured to use this local node by the settings in [`hardhat.config.ts](./hardhat.config.ts).
+* To run scripts: `hardhat run scripts/<script.ts>`

 [^1]: "instant" in the sense that the snails pace of a blockchain is faster than faxing paperwork.
 Sometimes.